EarthSystemDiagnostics/sedproxy/cran-comments.md

 ## Resubmission
-This is a resubmission.
-In this version I have:
+This is a package update to address performance issues on r-devel.

-* Expanded the description in DESCRIPTION to a full paragraph.

-* Checked all exported functions/methods for valid \value tags in their .Rd files and added or expanded them where needed.
+* issue involved comparing a timeseries object and numeric vector with %in%
+* solved by wrapping stat::time() in as.numeric() to speed up %in% comparison

+Additional changes

+* R version requirement dropped to depend on R >= 3.5.0
+* Remove tidyverse from suggests
+* To reduce dependencies, Shiny code moved to new package https://github.com/EarthSystemDiagnostics/shinysedproxy

 ## Checks

 ### R CMD check results

+-- R CMD check results ----------- sedproxy 0.7.5 ----
+Duration: 1m 54.9s

-0 errors  | 0 warnings  | 0 notes
+0 errors v | 0 warnings v | 0 notes v

+R CMD check succeeded

-### Online checks seem OK:
+### Online checks:

-- check_rhub()
+Rhub has not been available for several days.

+R CMD Check on Github completes with no errors on the following platforms.

+  - {os: macOS-latest,   r: 'release'}
+  - {os: windows-latest, r: 'release'}
+  - {os: ubuntu-latest,   r: 'devel', http-user-agent: 'release'}
+  - {os: ubuntu-latest,   r: 'release'}
+  - {os: ubuntu-latest,   r: 'oldrel-1'}

+### Results from prior submission

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Andrew Dolman <andrew.dolman@awi.de>'

-New submission

 Possibly misspelled words in DESCRIPTION:
   Alkenones (7:21)